-I believe we used an old Neumann Tube U49 for most of the vocals.
+I believe we used an old Neumann M49 for most of the vocals.
 We would change things constantly so as to not do the same thing over and over.
-We recorded drums in 3 different rooms.
-We recorded guitars and vocals in 3 or 4 different studios.
+We recorded drums in three different rooms.
+We recorded guitars and vocals in three or four different studios.

 The reverb on the guitars and vocals are quite audible through-out the album.
 Do you remember what reverb units or plugins were used?

-It's mostly delays on the guitars.
+It’s mostly delays on the guitars.
 A lot of different verbs where used for vocals.
 Again, whatever worked for each song is what we used.
-I like the EMT 250, Lexi 224/480 and the AMS reverbs, to name a few.
+I like the EMT 250, Lexicon 224 and 480 and the AMS reverbs, to name a few.